|Values are valid only on day of printing.|

-The primary clinical utility of quantification of buprenorphine in urine is to identify patients that have strayed from opioid dependance therapy.
+The primary clinical utility of quantification of buprenorphine in urine is to identify patients that have strayed from opioid dependence therapy.

 Monitoring of compliance utilizing buprenorphine